georgekhananaev/valkey-cluster/README.md

 ## Advanced Benchmarking

-Want to put your cluster through its paces?
+Want to see what your cluster can handle?
 Run the included benchmark tool:

 ```bash
 ./benchmark_valkey_cluster.py
 ```

-This will run a comprehensive suite of performance tests:
+This runs a comprehensive suite of performance tests:

 - Basic operations (SET/GET) in single and batch modes
-- Large object storage (10 x 50MB files)
+- Large object storage (single 50MB object, with optional chunking)
-- Multi-connection throughput testing
-- Maximum performance stress testing with parallel operations
-- Memory usage monitoring
+- Read and write performance measurement in MB/sec
+- Comparison between single-value and chunked storage approaches

-Results are saved as both pretty charts and detailed JSON in the `benchmarks/` directory, which is automatically created during the benchmark process.
+Results are saved as pretty charts and detailed JSON in the `benchmarks/` directory, which gets created automatically during the benchmark.

 ## Features

-- **AWS-like environment**: Simulates AWS Valkey/ElastiCache Redis cluster architecture locally
+- **AWS-like environment**: Mimics AWS Valkey/ElastiCache Redis cluster architecture locally
 - **Single-container deployment**: Runs 6 Valkey nodes in just one Docker container
-- **Auto-configuration**: Automatically creates a cluster with all nodes
+- **Auto-configuration**: Sets up a cluster with all nodes automatically
-- **Persistent storage**: Data persists between restarts in `./valkey-data/`
+- **Persistent storage**: Your data sticks around between restarts in `./valkey-data/`
-- **Battle-tested**: Includes comprehensive tests to verify functionality
+- **Battle-tested**: Comes with solid tests to verify everything works
-- **Performance analysis**: Detailed benchmarking tools to measure throughput
+- **Performance analysis**: Detailed benchmarking to see how fast things run

 ## System Requirements